joshimmel/academic-kickstart/content/home/interactive_plot.md

 # Embed Voilà Binder Plot in a new homepage section.
 widget = "blank"
 headless = true
-active = true
+active = false
-weight = 25  # Adjust to control order on page (20 = above About, 65 = above Projects)
+weight = 66  # Adjust to control order on page (20 = above About, 65 = above Projects)
-title = "Explore Sediment Correlations"
+title = "Correlate Sedimentation with Core Properties and Environmental Variables"
 +++

 <iframe